SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 ### `jira-project`

 Jira project key that is used to create new issues.
+If key is not specified, the action will not create tasks.
+It will only create a sub-task, if a parent issue is mentioned in the description.

 ### `additional-fields`